Can I become power of attorney for my deceased mother in Georgia?

 Answer:

-No, a person who is deceased cannot make a power of attorney.
-The financial affairs of a deceased person are handled by the executor or administrator of the estate in the probate process.
+No, a deceased person cannot create a power of attorney.
+After death, financial matters are managed by the executor or administrator of the estate through the probate process.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.